TMEditX The Ultimate MSIX Package Editor plus MsixDeploy To Documentation Index

 • At this time the support exists in the new schemas, but has yet to be added to the operating system (AppInstaller).

 • Adding the support will not harm the package, and should work once OS support is added.
-Of course, with any unsupported future feature there is a chance that things may change before this support arrives.
+Of course, with any unsupported future feature, you don't get the functionality yet.
+And, of course, there is a chance that things may change before this support arrives.

 • Without this support, the packaged application should be able to log events, but the formatter will be missing making it much more difficult to understand the logged data.